kubernetes/kubernetes/_v1.1/examples/cephfs/README.md

 Then get the keyring from the Ceph cluster and copy it to */etc/ceph/keyring*.

-Once you have installed Ceph and a Kubernetes cluster, you can create a pod based on my examples [cephfs.yaml](cephfs.yaml)  and [cephfs-with-secret.yaml](cephfs-with-secret.yaml).
-In the pod yaml, you need to provide the following information.
+Once you have installed Ceph and new Kubernetes, you can create a pod based on my examples [cephfs.json](cephfs.json)  and [cephfs-with-secret.json](cephfs-with-secret.json).
+In the pod JSON, you need to provide the following information.

 - *monitors*:  Array of Ceph monitors.
 - *user*: The RADOS user name.
 If not provided, default *admin* is used.